The-Sycorax/denaro/changelogs/2025/09/2025-09-18-refactor(docker).md

 - A new `docker-entrypoint.sh` script has been introduced to manage container lifecycle.
 The script orchestrates the container startup sequence, handles automated bootstrap-node discovery via a shared peer registry, generates the application `.env`, and provisions per-node databases.

-- To facilite public node behavior over the internet, the entrypoint script also includes optional support for exposing a node on the Internet by establishing an SSH reverse tunnel via [Pinggy.io's free tunnleing service](https://www.pinggy.io).
+- To facilitate public node behavior over the internet, the entrypoint script also includes optional support for exposing a node on the Internet by establishing an SSH reverse tunnel via [Pinggy.io's free tunnleing service](https://www.pinggy.io).

 ---